Charon92/acetic_cli/README.md

 3. Most libraries that provide these sorts of functionalities are _massive_ (Looking at you OpenCV)

 ### How to use?
-Once built there will be an executable called `acetic_cli` that can be called like so:
+Once built there will be an executable called `acetic` that can be called like so:

 ```shell
 acetic ./files/image.jpg edge